 Preparing for Autumn driving in Scotland

-It is clear the nights are ‘fair drawing in’ as we enter the Autumn season.
-It is getting darker earlier and the weather is getting cooler which in turn creates more risk for those on the road.
+It is clear the nights are ‘fair drawing in’ as we enter the autumn season.
+It is getting darker earlier and the weather is getting cooler which in turn creates more risk for road users.

-Combined with increased agricultural activity in Autumn which sees more tractors using local roads, drivers need to be alert at all times to vehicles in front and behind.
+Increased agricultural activity in autumn which sees more tractors using local roads and changing driving conditions, mean that in order to remain safe drivers need to be alert at all times to vehicles in front and behind.

-Provisional figures from Transport Scotland released earlier this year indicate there were more fatal accidents in 2018 compared to the year before.
-With this in mind, we urge drivers to be prepared when driving this Autumn and plan ahead to avoid being caught out.
+With this in mind, we urge drivers to be prepared when driving this autumn and to plan ahead to avoid being caught out.